 - Premature birth, low birth weight, or being part of a multiple birth

 - Starting a new school or job (or other life transition including changing to another culture)

 What Causes Anorexia?

-People with anorexia often use food and eating as a way to gain a sense of control when other areas of their lives are very stressful or when they feel overwhelmed.
+Psychological causes can include eating as a way to gain a sense of control when other areas of their lives are very stressful or when they feel overwhelmed.
 Feelings of inadequacy, low self-esteem, anxiety, anger, or loneliness also might contribute to the development of the disorder.
-In addition, people with eating disorders might have troubled relationships, or have a history of being teased about their size or weight.
-Pressure from peers and a society that equates thinness and physical appearance with beauty also can have an impact on the development of anorexia.
+In addition, people with eating disorders might have troubled relationships or a history of being teased about their size or weight.
+Pressure from peers and a society in which thinness and physical appearance equal beauty also can play a role in the development of anorexia.

-Eating disorders also might have physical causes.
-Changes in hormones that control how the body and mind maintain mood, appetite, thinking, and memory might foster eating disorders.
-The fact that anorexia nervosa tends to run in families also suggests that a susceptibility to the disorder might partially be hereditary.
+Physical causes can include changes in hormones that control how the body and mind maintain mood, appetite, thinking, and memory.
+The fact that anorexia tends to run in families also suggests that it might partially be hereditary.

 The symptoms of anorexia often include the following:

 - Rapid weight loss over several weeks or months